Bringing It All Back Home: Reception

 The release of Bringing It All Back Home coincided with the final show of a joint tour with Joan Baez.
 By this time, Dylan had grown far more popular and acclaimed than Baez, and his music had radically evolved from their former shared folk style in a totally unique direction.
 It would be the last time they would perform extensively together until 1975.
 (She would accompany him on another tour in May 1965, but Dylan would not ask her to perform with him.)
 The timing was appropriate as Bringing It All Back Home signaled a new era.

-Dylan is backed by an electric rock and roll band—a move that further alienated him from some of his former peers in the folk music community.
+Dylan was backed by an electric rock and roll band—a move that further alienated him from some of his former peers in the folk music community.
 The album reached No. 6 on Billboard's Pop Albums chart, the first of Dylan's LPs to break into the US top 10.
 It also topped the UK charts later that spring.
 The first track, "Subterranean Homesick Blues", became Dylan's first single to chart in the US, peaking at #39.

 Legacy

 Bringing It All Back Home is regarded as one of the greatest albums in rock history.
 In 1979 Rolling Stone Record Guide critic Dave Marsh wrote: "By fusing the Chuck Berry beat of the Rolling Stones and the Beatles with the leftist, folk tradition of the folk revival, Dylan really had brought it back home, creating a new kind of rock & roll [...] that made every type of artistic tradition available to rock."
 Clinton Heylin later wrote that Bringing It All Back Home was possibly "the most influential album of its era.
 Almost everything to come in contemporary popular song can be found therein."

-In 2003, the album was ranked number 31 on Rolling Stone magazine's list of the 500 greatest albums of all time, it maintained the rating in a 2012 revised list, and was ranked number 181 on the 2020 list.
+In 2003, the album was ranked number 31 on Rolling Stone magazine's list of the "500 Greatest Albums of All Time", maintaining the rating in a 2012 revised list.
+It moved down to number 181 on the 2020 list.
+The album was inducted into the Grammy Hall of Fame in 2006.

-According to Acclaimed Music, it is the 85th most celebrated album in popular music history.

-It was inducted into the Grammy Hall of Fame in 2006.

 In a 1986 interview, film director John Hughes cited it as so influential on him as an artist that upon its release (while Hughes was still in his teens), "Thursday I was one person, and Friday I was another."
 The album was included in Robert Christgau's "Basic Record Library" of 1950s and 1960s recordings—published in Christgau's Record Guide: Rock Albums of the Seventies (1981)—and in Robert Dimery's music reference book 1001 Albums You Must Hear Before You Die (2010).

 It was voted number 189 in the third edition of Colin Larkin's book All Time Top 1000 Albums (2000).

-Hip hop group Public Enemy reference it in their 2007 Dylan tribute song "Long and Whining Road": "It's been a long and whining road, even though time keeps a-changin' / I'm a bring it all back home".
+Hip-hop group Public Enemy reference it in their 2007 Dylan tribute song "Long and Whining Road": "It's been a long and whining road, even though time keeps a-changin' / I'm a bring it all back home".